Chemistry

 Aims

-To stimulate and maintain an interest in Chemistry
+To stimulate and sustain curiosity, enthusiasm, and interest in Chemistry through engaging hands-on learning.

-To enable pupils to interpret, organise and evaluate data
+To enable students to interpret, organise, and evaluate scientific date critically.

 GCSE